Intrinsic Width of the Flux Tube as a tool to explore confining mechanisms in Lattice Gauge Theories: Lattice Setup

 We are interested in a lattice observable whose continuum limit corresponds to the square of the field strength tensor in the presence of a quark-anti-quark pair~\cite{Fukugita:1983du, DiGiacomo:1990hc}: in this work we use

 where $\vec{l}$ is the vector $(R - a) / 2 \, \hat 1 + y \, \hat 2$.
 We will always choose $R$ to be odd in units of the lattice spacing $a$, so that $\vec{l}$ is a vector on the lattice: this choice allows the plaquette operator appearing in Eq.~\eqref{eq:three_pts} to be equally distant from the two Polyakov loops.
 A schematic illustration of $F_{\mu \nu}$ can be found in Fig.~\ref{fig:poly_poly_plaq}.
-Let us stress that to avoid systematic effects we did not connect (see Ref.~\cite{DiGiacomo:1990hc} for comparison) the plaquette with the Polyakov loop with chain of gauge links and did not perform smearing steps.
+Let us stress that to avoid systematic effects we did not connect (see Ref.~\cite{DiGiacomo:1990hc} for comparison) the plaquette with the Polyakov loop with a chain of gauge links.
+This choice ensures the final observable we define below correctly reproduces the trace of the square of the component of the field-strength tensor that corresponds to the $\mu$ and $\nu$ indices in Eq.~\eqref{eq:three_pts} (which is not obvious for other possible choices).
+Furthermore we did not perform any smearing or smoothing of the gauge configuration before the measurements.
 A discussion on the effects of these procedure on the measure of the observables we are interested in can be found in Ref.~\cite{Battelli:2019lkz}.

 To compute the three-point function of Eq.~\eqref{eq:three_pts} numerically, we fix $\hat \mu = \hat 0$ and $\hat \nu = \hat 1$: this choice corresponds to probing the chromo-electric field and, in particular, its longitudinal component.
 As studied in Ref.~\cite{Bonati:2020orj}, this setup provides the best signal, so we will use it for the rest of this work.
 Furthermore, in order to obtain an observable that vanishes in the $y \to \infty$ limit, we normalize the three-point function $F_{01}$ by the two-point function of Eq.~\eqref{eq:two_pts} and subtract the expectation value of the plaquette: